User-friendly introduction to PAC-Bayes bounds: Heavy-tailed Losses

 By heavy-tailed variables, we mean typically random variables $U_1$ such that $\mathbb{P}(|U_1|\geq t) $ is for example in $t^{-\alpha}$ for some $\alpha>0$.

-\subsubsection{The truncation approach}
+\subsection{The truncation approach}

-In my PhD thesis~\cite{alquier2006transductive}, I studied a truncation technique for general losses $\ell_i(\theta)$.
+In my PhD thesis~\citep{alquier2006transductive}, I studied a truncation technique for general losses $\ell_i(\theta)$.
 That is, write:

 for some $s>0$.
 The first term is bounded by $s$, so we can use exponential moments inequalities on it, while I used inequalities on the tails $\mathbb{P}(|\ell_i(\theta)|\geq s)$ to control the second term.
-For the sake of completeness I state one of the bounds obtained by this technique (with $s=n/\lambda$). \begin{thm}[Corollary 2.5 in~\cite{alquier2006transductive}] Define
+For the sake of completeness I state one of the bounds obtained by this technique (with $s=n/\lambda$). \begin{theorem}[Corollary 2.5, \citet{alquier2006transductive}] Define

 and

 where